c6o/docs/README.md

 ## Legal Stuff

 These documents are published as-is and come with no warranty.
-CodeZero Technologies Inc. reserves the right to change these documents at any time.
+Codezero Technologies Inc. reserves the right to change these documents at any time.

-© Copyright 2021 CodeZero Technologies Inc. All Rights Reserved
+© Copyright 2021 Codezero Technologies Inc. All Rights Reserved